Road deaths drop to a record low for 2018

 The number is the lowest annual figure for road deaths since records began in 1959.

-The Garda said the 149 people lost their lives as a result of 142 fatal crashes, compared to 156 lives lost in 141 fatal crashes in 2017.
+An Garda Síochána said the 149 people lost their lives as a result of 142 fatal crashes, compared to 156 lives lost in 141 fatal crashes in 2017.

-The number of road deaths in the Republic has been consistently under 200 since 2010 though there have been a few blips along the way.
+The number of road deaths in the Republic has been consistently under 200 since 2010 though there have been a few fluctuations in recent years.

 Seriously!!
 Do some people ever listen to the warnings?— An Garda Síochána (@GardaTraffic) January 1, 2019